jfcherng-sublime/ST-RainbowIndent/README.md

 Makes indentation easier to read.

-This is a simple clone of the [Indent Rainbow][vscode-indent-rainbow] VSCode extension.
+This is a simple conceptual clone of the [Indent Rainbow][vscode-indent-rainbow] VSCode extension.

 ## Installation